rust-lang/reference/reference-dev-guide/src/introduction.md

 ## Critiquing the Reference

 This is the easiest way to contribute.
-Basically, as you read the Reference, if you find something confusing, incorrect, or missing, then you can file an issue against the Reference explaining your concerns.
+As you read the Reference, if you find something confusing, incorrect, or missing, then you can file an issue against the Reference explaining your concerns.

 ## Editing the Reference